Neighborhood Eats: Let the Burger Battle beefin’ begin!

 Edgar Cavazos and Tiffany Lopez own a burger joint that serves all kinds of snacking delights: Burger, hot dogs, raspas, corn in the cup, funnel cakes, churros and more.

 They named the place after their bulldog Teddy.
-His face can be seen in the bright palette of their side of the convenience store at the corner of Huebner and Babcock Rd.
+His face can be seen in the bright palette of their side of the convenience store at the corner of Prue Rd. and Babcock Rd.

 Customers are loyal to the burgers at Teddy B’s.